Guide to Improving Your Money Mindset

 How Your Beliefs on Money Affect Your Finances

 Your primary, most powerful beliefs about money most likely come from your parents and your childhood.
-Every child absorbs financial beliefs from the most influential people in their life.
-Then, as you grow older and begin handling money, they live out those financial beliefs, for better or worse.
+Children typically absorb financial beliefs from the most influential people in their life.
+Then, as they grow older and begin handling money, they live out those financial beliefs, for better or worse.

 For example, if your parents modeled money as a way to pamper yourself, you may find that you impulse-shop when life becomes challenging.
 Your money mindset is that spending equals financial self-care.